Scott Madon

 Scott Madon (born March 8, 1962) is an American politician and member of the Kentucky Senate from Kentucky's 29th Senate District.
 His district includes Bell, Floyd, Harlan, Knott, and Letcher counties.
 He was elected in the 2024 Kentucky Senate election by write-in vote against ten other candidates following the death of incumbent senator Johnnie L. Turner.

 He is a member of the Republican Party.

 Background

 Madon graduated from Pineville High School in 1981, and later attended Eastern Kentucky University.
 He is an insurance agent.

 Political career

 Mayor of Pineville

 In 1987, Madon began his political career when he was elected mayor of Pineville, Kentucky, becoming the youngest mayor in Kentucky at the time.
 He was elected mayor of Pineville a second time in 2014, defeating incumbent Sherwin Rader, and assumed office on January 5, 2015.
-During his tenure, he served on the executive committee of the Kentucky Legue of Cities.
+During his tenure, he served on the executive committee of the Kentucky League of Cities.
 He would remain in office until December 30, 2024, when he resigned to assume office as a state senator following his victory in the 2024 Kentucky Senate election.